 This has also happened with other Disney parks around the world.
 The Tokyo Disneyland closure has already been extended for example, and we expect the same thing to happen again with Walt Disney World.
 The truth is that no one knows when the situation will be under control and until that happens, Disney World will remain closed.

-Now with no reservations available for WDW or Disneyland until June 1, this tells me we are in it for the long-haul in the domestic parks too.
+For now however, the Disney World theme parks remain closed.
+There are still no reservations available for WDW until June 1, but that date is likely to get pushed back soon.
+Nothing is available in Disneyland until July 1, so this tells me we are in it for the long-haul in the domestic parks.

 While you technically could book a trip in June, that would still make me pretty nervous right now.
 I would look for something further into the Summer or Fall to be safe.

 Make sure to read our post on where we talk about the question “When is Disney World Reopening?” and we even explain how it might be a completely different guest experience when it does reopen.

 We’ll let you know as soon as we have more info about when Disney World is reopening.

 Is it Safe?
 Should You Go When it Reopens?

 When you should go to Disney World again is somewhat out of your control until it reopens.
 We personally always feel safe when we are in Disney and the company has proved time and time again that they have the best interests of guests at heart when it comes to health and safety.

 Once Disney World reopens though should you go right away?
 That is a decision that you will have to make on your own.
 We aren’t going to tell you what do do and ultimately you have to do what you feel comfortable doing with yourself and your family.

 Our own personal opinion though is that if Disney World reopens, it will be because the state of Florida has deemed the situation under control and there would be no longer and likely risk of infection.
 Until that happens, they will remain closed and you have nothing to decide.